The Literature Review Dilemma: Read or Write?

-“You should read at least 200 articles for this literature review,” my professor said when he gave us the assignment.
+“You should read at least 200 articles for this literature review,” my professor said when he gave us an assignment to prepare us for writing our Dissertation.

 I was a first year graduate student, and I took his advice too literally.